ovimatei/library-report/README.md

 ## Description

-This is a program that reads books from Open Library from given categories and generates a csv file with the following information:
+This is a program that reads books from Open Library API from given categories and generates a csv file with the following information:

 - Title